Aunsiels/Mesh_Bee/doc/documentation.md

 		suli_delay_ms(1000); // wait one second
 	}

-Note that you could also read the internal temperature the same way : just replace the initialization of the pin by **suli_analog_init(&temp_pin, TEMP);**.
+Note that we could also read the internal temperature the same way : the initialization of the pin was replaced by **suli_analog_init(&temp_pin, TEMP);**.

 #### A driver for HTU21D

-HTU21D is a humidity sensor which can also output a temperature.
-It is communicating by I2C with the MCU.
-You can find the code for it in **src/humidity.c**.
-You have three functions.
-The first one is **void init_humidity(void)**.
-It simply initialize everything to read the sensor, here it is only initializing I2C.
+HTU21D was a humidity sensor which can also output a temperature.
+It was communicating by I2C with the MCU.
+The code for it is in **src/humidity.c**.
+There are three functions.
+The first one was **void init_humidity(void)**.
+It simply initialized everything to read the sensor, here it was only initializing I2C.

-Then you have two functions.
+Then we wrote two functions.
 One to read humidity : **unsigned int read_humidity(void)**.
-It returns you a raw_humidity.
-To get the real one, just compute :
+It returned a raw_humidity.
+To get the real one, we just computed :

 	-6 + (125 * rawHumidity / (float)65536);

-The function asks to read humidity.
-Then, it waits for the result to be avalible and read it.
-The message read is composed of three parts : the most and least significative bytes of the humidity and a checksum to be sure of what we read.
-Note that inside the humidity value, there are two status bits we need to erase.
+The function request to read humidity to HTU21D.
+Then, it waited for the result to be avalible and read it.
+The message read was composed of three parts : the most and least significative bytes of the humidity and a checksum to be sure of what we read.
+We noted that inside the humidity value, there were two status bits we needed to erase.

-The temperature reading works the same way, with **unsigned int read_temperature(void)**.
-It returns the raw temperature value, so to get the real one, you need to compute :
+The temperature reading worked the same way, with **unsigned int read_temperature(void)**.
+It returned the raw temperature value, so to get the real one, we needed to compute :

 	(float)(-46.85 + (175.72 * rawTemperature / (float)65536))

 ## The Interface

-To do the interface between the MeshBee network and the server side, we are going to use a raspberry pi which will be connected directly to the coordinator by UART.
+To do the interface between the MeshBee network and the server side, we used a raspberry pi which was connected directly to the coordinator by UART.

 ### Configuring the Raspberry Pi

-For now, I am using a Raspberry Pi 3.
-It is pretty cool because it is powerful enough to also run a server (see later) and has a Wifi chip integrated.
-For the OS, we are going to use Raspbian.
-The first thing you have to do if you have a new Raspberry Pi is to install the OS.
-I recommand you to do it on a at least 8Go SD card.
-I will not explain here all the steps to install.
-Go to [adafruit raspberry pi tutorial](https://learn.adafruit.com/category/learn-raspberry-pi) for example to know how or search on google.
-During the configuration, when you are in raspi-config, do not forget to activate the serial communication in the advanced parameters.
+We used a Raspberry Pi 3.
+It was pretty cool because it was powerful enough to also run a server (see later) and had a Wifi chip integrated.
+For the OS, we used Raspbian.
+The first thing we had to do when we received a new Raspberry Pi was to install the OS.
+We used a 8Go SD card (less is not enough for the full version of Raspbian).
+We followed [adafruit raspberry pi tutorial](https://learn.adafruit.com/category/learn-raspberry-pi) for example to know how or we searched on google.
+During the configuration, when we were in raspi-config, we did not forget to activate the serial communication in the advanced parameters.

-I now suppose you have Raspbian install and you are ready to use it.
-We need to configure the Serial port to communicate with the MeshBee.
-You can find the serial port in **/dev/ttyS0** on RP3 or **/dev/ttyAMA0**.
-The problem is that by default, the raspberry is configured to have a terminal on this port.
-So we need to remove it.
-To do so, open the file **/boot/cmdline.txt** :
+We needed to configure the Serial port to communicate with the MeshBee.
+We found the serial port in **/dev/ttyS0** on RP3 or **/dev/ttyAMA0** for older versions.
+The problem was that by default, the raspberry is configured to have a terminal on this port.
+So we needed to remove it.
+To do so, we opened the file **/boot/cmdline.txt** :

 	sudo nano /boot/cmdline.txt

-and remove the part with ttyAMA0 or serial0 (console=serial0, 115200).
-You should have something like :
+and we removed the part with ttyAMA0 or serial0 (console=serial0, 115200).
+We had something like :

 	dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

 (no serial0).
-What follows is for the Raspberry Pi 3.
-We need to say that we activate uart.
-For that, we have to open the file **/boot/config.txt**
+What followed is for the Raspberry Pi 3.
+We needed to say that we activated uart.
+For that, we had to open the file **/boot/config.txt**

 	sudo nano /boot/config.txt

-and add the lines
+and to add the lines

 	enable_uart=1
 	core_freq=250

-For the version of Raspbian I use, we need to change the core frequency.
+For the version of Raspbian we used, we needed to change the core frequency.
 It may be corrected in future version.
-I had problems with the communication with the MeshBee.
-So, I took my oscilloscope and measured the baudrate and instead of being 115200, it was aroud 72000.
-Try this if your are not sure.
+We had problems with the communication with the MeshBee.
+So, we took an oscilloscope and measured the baudrate and instead of being 115200, it was aroud 72000.

-We are now ready to run our program.
-With the complete version of Raspbian, you should not have to install git and python librairies to manipulate the GPIOs.
-Clone my Mesh_Bee repository where you want :
+We were then ready to run our program.
+With the complete version of Raspbian, we did not have to install git and python librairies to manipulate the GPIOs.
+We cloned our Mesh_Bee repository :

 	git clone https://github.com/Aunsiels/Mesh_Bee.git

-Also, if you do not like nano, you could install another editor, like vim.
-Rasbian comes from Debian, so you also find apt-get
+Also, as we do not like that much nano, we installed another editor, like vim.
+Rasbian came from Debian, so we also found apt-get

 	sudo apt-get install vim

 ### Connections

-Obviously, to comminicate with the MeshBee via the serial port, you need to link it to the Raspberry Pi.
+Obviously, to communicate with the MeshBee via the serial port, we needed to link it to the Raspberry Pi.
 Here is how the pins are organized on the Raspberry Pi 3.

 ![RP3 pin layout](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/pi3_gpio.png)

-To give power to the MeshBee, connect the 3.3V pin of the MeshBee to the 3.3V pin of the Raspberry Pi (pin 01).
-Do the same for Ground (GND) which is on ports 06 or 09 for example.
-Then, and it is **important** to do it correctly, connect the TX1 pin of the MeshBee to the RXD0 pin of the Raspberry Pi (pin 10) and the RX1 pin of the MeshBee to the TXD0 pin of the Raspberry Pi (pin 08).
-You should have something like that :
+To give power to the MeshBee, we connected the 3.3V pin of the MeshBee to the 3.3V pin of the Raspberry Pi (pin 01).
+We did the same for Ground (GND) which was on ports 06 or 09 for example.
+Then, and it was **important** to do it correctly, to connect the TX1 pin of the MeshBee to the RXD0 pin of the Raspberry Pi (pin 10) and the RX1 pin of the MeshBee to the TXD0 pin of the Raspberry Pi (pin 08).
+We had something like that :

 ![connect mb rp](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/connect_meshbee_rp.jpg)

-Note that I added a LED (and a resistor !) connected to the ASSOC pin of the MeshBee to be sure that the MeshBee is connected and working.
+Note that we added a LED (and a resistor !) connected to the ASSOC pin of the MeshBee to be sure that the MeshBee was connected and working.

-Now that we have the MeshBee connected, we can try to communicate with it.
-For that, you could use software like minicom or cutecom.
-I personnaly recommand **cutecom** as it is easy to use.
-Install it :
+Now that we had the MeshBee connected, we tried to communicate with it.
+For that, we used software cutecom.
+It was easy to use.
+We installed it :

 	sudo apt-get install cutecum

-Then open it by typing **cutecom** in the terminal.
-A window opens.
+Then we opened it by typing **cutecom** in the terminal.

 ![cutecom](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/cutecom-0.14.0.png)

-Normally, parameters are good when you open it.
-Just check that the device is **/dev/ttyS0** and at the bottom that you have **CR line end**.
-You can know try to send **AT** commands for example like we saw above.
+Parameters were good when you open it.
+We just checked that the device was **/dev/ttyS0** and at the bottom that we had **CR line end**.
+We then tried to send **AT** commands for example like we saw above.